TheMuhammadAdnan/horilla_whitelable/SECURITY.md

-# Horilla Open Source Project - Security Guidelines
+#Team ConnectOpen Source Project - Security Guidelines

-Thank you for your interest in contributing to the Horilla open-source project.
+Thank you for your interest in contributing to theTeam Connectopen-source project.
 We take security seriously and value the community's efforts in helping us identify and address security vulnerabilities.
-This document outlines the security guidelines for reporting and addressing security issues within the Horilla project.
+This document outlines the security guidelines for reporting and addressing security issues within theTeam Connectproject.

 ## Reporting Security Issues

-If you discover a security vulnerability in the Horilla project, please follow these steps to report it:
+If you discover a security vulnerability in theTeam Connectproject, please follow these steps to report it:

 1. **Do Not** create a public GitHub issue for the security vulnerability.
 2. **Do Not** disclose the vulnerability details publicly until the issue has been resolved.